This post may contain affiliate links. Please see our disclosure policy.

 - Tip the biscuit mixture into the prepared tin and use a glass (or the back of a spoon) to pat into a smooth and compact layer on the base and up the sides.
 Cover and chill in the fridge whilst you make the filling.

-- For the cinnamon-spiced apples: add the butter to a large non-stick frying pan placed over a low-medium heat.
+- Add the butter to a large non-stick frying pan placed over a low-medium heat.
 Once foaming, tip in the cubed apples followed by the sugar and cinnamon.
 Stir gently to coat the apples in the cinnamon and sugar.
-Cover and cook gently for about 10 minutes - or until the apples are tender.
-Taste and adjust the sugar/cinnamon, as necessary.
-Remove from the heat and set aside.

-- For the cheesecake filling: tip the cream cheese into a large mixing bowl and beat until smooth and creamy.
+- Tip the cream cheese into a large mixing bowl and beat until smooth and creamy.
 Add the caster sugar and beat again.
 Gradually add the eggs, one at a time, beating until combined.
-Gently mix in the vanilla extract, followed by the sour cream and cornflour, until you have a smooth cheesecake filling.
-Take care not to overmix.
-Set aside.

 - Remove the chilled biscuit crust from the fridge and set onto a baking tray.
 Pour the cheesecake filling into the tin and smooth over the top.
 Spoon over the cinnamon-spiced apple pieces (you want them to be evenly distributed across the cheesecake).
 Sprinkle with the crumble topping.